Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 Starting at 13th level, when you use your Mirage feature and move less than 5 feet before the effect ends, no use is expended.

 {% comment %}
-Can be used each turn to gain advantage on an attack, similar to Arcane Trickster's Versatile Trickster feature.
+Can be used each turn to gain advantage on an attack via invisibility, similar to Arcane Trickster's Versatile Trickster feature.
 Competes with Cunning Action and means you can't disengage.
 {% endcomment %}

 # Greater Misdirection